 An internal (a.k.a. female) condom is a pouch you insert into your vagina.
 It's not the prettiest thing in the world (it looks a bit like a floppy, clear elephant trunk) but it is a method that gives you lots of control.
 Internal condoms work the same way that condoms do, except that you wear one on the inside instead of sticking it on a penis.
-They keep the guy's sperm inside the condom and out of your vagina.
+They keep sperm inside the condom and out of your vagina.

 Internal condoms help protect you from most sexually transmitted infections (STIs), including HIV.

 Internal condoms take effort and commitment

 You have to make sure to use condoms correctly, every time, no matter what, in order for them to be effective.

 If your partner won't wear a condom, but you still want protection against STIs, the internal condom is the way to go.